kierajcullen/burger/README.md

 # Burger

 This application utilized databases, Node.js and creates a burger database for users to modify, in a full stack enviornment.
+This deployment incorporated required JawsDB and

 ## Deployed Application